jorgeutd/classify-sentiment-on-IMDB-reviews-LSTM-GRU-Bidirectional-GRU/README.md

 ## Project Description

-This is a Deep Learning based approach to determine whether a movie the review is positive or negative using theIMDB movie review sentiment classification dataset. he kernel imports the IMDB reviews (originally text - already transformed by Keras to integers using a dictionary).
+This is a Deep Learning based approach to determine whether a movie the review is positive or negative using the IMDB movie review sentiment classification dataset. he kernel imports the IMDB reviews (originally text - already transformed by Keras to integers using a dictionary).

 This notebook is part of my deep learning DAAN 570 class, I used a AWS sagemaker instance for GPU runtime training.